bmustill-rose/Humiditas/README.md

 # Humiditas
-Accessible humidity sensor + more using Adafruit Clue
+An accessible humidity sensor + more based on the Adafruit Clue development board